 - A white patch on the tongue or in the mouth that doesn’t go away

 How is oropharyngeal cancer diagnosed?

-Oropharyngeal cancer diagnosis often begins with a physical exam conducted by your doctor, or sometimes your dentist, to check for any signs of abnormality such as a sore or lump in your mouth or swollen lymph nodes in your neck.
+Oropharyngeal cancer diagnosis often begins with a physical exam conducted by your doctor, or sometimes your dentist, to check for any signs of issues.
 If an abnormality is spotted, your doctor will recommend imaging tests (X-rays, MRI, CT and PET scans) and likely a biopsy of the tissue to confirm the presence of cancer.

 What are the treatments for oropharyngeal cancer?

 Treatment for oropharyngeal cancer will depend on the stage of your cancer, your overall health and age.
 Surgery to remove the cancer is the preferred method of treating all people with oropharyngeal cancer.
 This is especially true for those with HPV, because this particular population is younger and otherwise healthy, and improved efforts are being made to spare patients the toxicity of chemotherapy, if possible.
 Other treatments include the following:

 - Radiation therapy, used for all stages of oropharyngeal cancer, employs high-energy rays to kill cancer cells and prevent new cancer cells from growing.

 - Chemotherapy uses anticancer drugs taken as a pill or intravenously (through an IV) to kill cancer cells in the body.
 Chemotherapy may be recommended as the only treatment for your oropharyngeal cancer, in combination with radiation therapy, before surgery to shrink a tumor, or after surgery to kill any remaining cancer cells left in the body post-operation.